 Deadline: April 1st

-Since being founded by the political activist Marian Davis in 1961, the Davis-Putter Scholarship Fund has offered scholarships for master’s programs up to $8,000 apiece to support students actively working for peace and social justice.
-Grantees must be enrolled at an accredited school, live in the United States, have unmet financial need, and exhibit exceptional ambition for empowering the oppressed.
-Past recipients have worked to end racism, homophobia, sexism, poverty, and other social issues.
+Since 1961, the Davis-Putter Scholarship Fund has offered scholarships up to $8,000 each.
+The scholarships support graduate students working for peace and social justice.
+Grantees must be enrolled at an accredited graduate school, and live in the United States.
+They must demonstrate unmet financial need and must exhibit exceptional ambition for empowering the oppressed.
+Past recipients have worked to end racism, homophobia, sexism, and poverty.

 Contact